 - exch The exchange symmetry of the identical particle. - op_label The label for the field operators.
 The creation operator will be registered in the names archive by name of this label with dag appended.
-And the annihilation operator will be registered with a single trailing underscore. - orb An iterable of range and dummies pairs for the orbital quantum number, which is considered to be over the direct sum of all the ranges given.
-All the ranges and dummies will be registered to the names archive by Drudge.set_dumms(). - spin The values for the explicit spin quantum number. - one_body The indexed base for the amplitude in the one-body part of the Hamiltonian.
+And the annihilation operator will be registered with a single trailing underscore.

+- orb An iterable of range and dummies pairs for the orbital quantum number, which is considered to be over the direct sum of all the ranges given.
+All the ranges and dummies will be registered to the names archive by Drudge.set_dumms(). - spin The explicit spin quantum number.
+It can be an empty sequence to disable explicit spin.
+Or it can be a sequence of SymPy expressions to give explicit spin values, or a range and dummies pair for symbolic spin. - one_body The indexed base for the amplitude in the one-body part of the Hamiltonian.
 It will also be added to the name archive. - two_body The indexed base for the two-body part of the Hamiltonian.
 It will also be added to the name archive. - dbbar (bool) If the two-body part of the Hamiltonian is double-bared.